railsuser2014/openobject-doc-book-en/5/5_14_Stock/5_14_Stock_import.rst

     This enables them to prepare the reports needed to declare product exports.

 You can use the lead times between different locations to account for real delays.
-Your lead times and stock forecasts are calculated by Open ERP to estimate the arrival of incoming products so that you can respond to a customer's needs as precisely as possible.
+Your lead times and stock forecasts are calculated by OpenERP to estimate the arrival of incoming products so that you can respond to a customer's needs as precisely as possible.

 You can also value the products in transit in your account depending on the chosen stock location